mxaddict/www.codedmaster.com/content/blog/2016-08-23-setup-ghetto-skype-on-ubuntu-or-debian.md

 ## For lazy people

-This will do all of the mentioned in 1 command
+This will do all of the above in 1 command

 ```bash
 # I'm talking to you `John Fiel` (Easier to install on Windows my ass)